 Part of dealing with different levels of desire hinges on understanding one another’s perspective and acceptance of the situation at hand.

-When you don’t address a desire discrepancy early on, it’s easy to find yourself feeling like you’re the normal one and your partner’s relationship with sex is strange or downright wrong.
+When you don’t address a desire discrepancy early on, it’s easy to find yourself feeling like you’re the normal one because you’re the one who is feeling unwanted in your relationship, and that your partner’s relationship with sex is strange.

 Instead of looking at it from the lens of who is the most “normal” or who is being hurt the most – try seeing your partner’s point of view.